 BOOK REVIEW: TENNESSEE WILLIAMS: Mad Pilgrimage of the Flesh

-It's Probably Not the Last Word on America's Greatest Playwright, but John Lahr's biography of Tennessee Williams is Worth a Look...
+It's Probably Not the Last Word on America's Greatest Playwright, but John Lahr's biography of Tennessee Williams does justice to a titan...

 by Don Stradley